19 Super Easy yet Creative Milo Recipes for the Total Milo-Addict

 Milo Curry Maggi

 That’s right!
 If you’re new to the Milo Curry Maggie trend (where have you been?), this sweet and spicy concoction is a highly raved combination back in 2013.
-While the fad has faded, this made it into our list for it’s bizarre but nonetheless working recipe.
+While the fad has died down, this made it into our list for its bizarre but nonetheless, working recipe.
 Much like adding chocolate to Japanese Curry, Milo (especially the Milo 3 in 1) helps to thicken the broth and add a tinge of sweetness to the spicy soup.